 - Mild transaminitis (not clinically significant)

-A respiratory acidosis is uncommon from salicylate toxicity and should prompt you to look for other causes such as the co-ingestion of a respiratory depressant, pulmonary oedema, aspiration or seizures.
+A respiratory acidosis is not an expected feature of salicylate toxicity and should prompt consideration of other causes such as the co-ingestion of a respiratory depressant, pulmonary oedema, aspiration or seizures.

 |Ingested dose mg/kg of aspirin||Estimated Severity|